-Fits an ellipsoid into a 3D set of points, allows some constraints, like orientation constraint and equal radii constraint.
+Fits an ellipsoid or other conic surface into a 3D set of points approximating such a surface, allows some constraints, like orientation constraint and equal radii constraint.
 E.g., you can use it to fit a rugby ball, or a sphere. 'help ellipsoid_fit' says it all.
 Returns both the algebraic description of the ellipsoid (the nine coefficients of the quadratic form) and the geometric description (center, radii, principal axes).

 evecs is eigenvectors matrix.
 Following the principal axis theorem, eigenvectors represent principal axes of ellipsoid.
 Regarding use with magnetometer calibration, those are needed to perform so called "soft iron" calibration, in order to properly shrink the ellipsoid into sphere.
 I would recommend taking a look at freescale's AN4246 & AN4248.